husarion/panther_ros/panther_battery/README.md

 [//]: # (ROS_API_NODE_NAME_END)
 [//]: # (ROS_API_NODE_DESCRIPTION_START)

-Publishes battery state read from ADC unit for Panther version 1.2 and above, or based on Roboteq motor controllers data for earlier versions of the robot.
+Publishes battery state read from ADC unit for Panther version 1.2 and above, or based on Roboteq motor controllers' data for earlier versions of the robot.

 [//]: # (ROS_API_NODE_DESCRIPTION_END)